 Why Should You Prefer A Guided Implant?

-If you are suffering from multiple tooth loss or decay and want to have fresh white teeth through dental implants, you should consider guided implant technology.
+You should consider guided implant technology if you are suffering from multiple tooth loss or decay and want to have fresh white teeth through dental implants.
 The higher precision and shorter recovery time will make you more comfortable after the procedure.
 Also, if you have a sort of dental fear, this new technology might help you feel more confident before you sit on the dental engine.

 What Are The Steps Of Guided Implant Surgery?

 Guided implant surgery involves some common steps.
 There might be slight differences in the process depending on your specific case, though.
 Here are the guided implant surgery steps.

 - Visualizing The Problem